hashicorp/terraform-provider-azurerm/website/docs/d/cosmosdb_account.html.markdown

 * `enable_automatic_failover` - If automatic failover is enabled for this CosmosDB Account.

-`consistency_policy` The current consistency Settings for this CosmosDB account with the follow properties:
+`consistency_policy` The current consistency Settings for this CosmosDB account with the following properties:

 * `consistency_level` - The Consistency Level used by this CosmosDB Account.
 * `max_interval_in_seconds` - The amount of staleness (in seconds) tolerated when the consistency level is Bounded Staleness.